Johnny-kiv/movies_file/README.md

-Run main.py and look at index.html.
+Run main.py and look at folder with project.